The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Office Chair (signed) is estimated to be worth between £14,500 and £22,000.
-This screenprint, created in 1988, has shown consistent value growth, with an average annual growth rate of 22%.
-This work has an impressive auction history, having been sold 7 times since its entry to the market in October 2009.
-Over the past 12 months, the average selling price was £13,317, with a total sales volume of 1.
+The value of David Hockney’s Office Chair (signed), a screenprint from 1988, is estimated to be worth between £14,500 and £21,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 29%.
+Over the past 12 months, the average selling price was £13,317, across one total sale.
 In the last five years, the hammer price has ranged from £13,317 in April 2025 to £26,000 in September 2022.
-The average annual growth rate of this work is 22% and the edition size of this artwork is limited to 40.
+This piece has an impressive auction history, having been sold 7 times since its initial sale in October 2009.
+The edition size of this artwork is limited to 40.

 Meaning & Analysis